 Price of a pint: About £3 in both Luton and Bedford, with plenty of student drinks deals in the union and clubs in town.

-Sporting reputation: Could be worse at 70th in the BUCS league, plus a separate entry from Luton campus at 122nd.
+Sporting reputation: Could be better at 74th in the BUCS league.

 Notable societies: Large range of sports clubs.
 Cocktails and Spirits Society for the drinkers among you, plus the Corner Stone Society that aims to provide a network with professionals, a platform for healthy debate, and host guest lectures.